What is Private Cloud?

 Q Which cloud infrastructure providers does PaperCut support?

-PaperCut is agnostic and is not affiliated with any particular cloud infrastructure provider.
+When it comes to cloud infrastructure providers, PaperCut is agnostic.
+It doesn’t matter if you’re running on Microsoft Azure, Amazon VPC, Google Cloud Platform, or any local provider of your choosing; PaperCut is ready.
 Typically selecting an infrastructure provider is something done in conjunction with your PaperCut Private Cloud Certified Provider.
 You may already have an existing cloud provider, or our partners may have relationships with local infrastructure providers to get you up and running.
-When it comes to cloud infrastructure providers, PaperCut is agnostic.
-It doesn’t matter if you‘re running on Microsoft Azure, Amazon VPC, Rackspace Private Cloud or any local provider, PaperCut is ready.

 SETTING UP PAPERCUT PRIVATE CLOUD